antigua guatemala

 Take advantage of the many Spanish schools Antigua has to offer.
 Considerably cheaper than neighbouring countries, this is a great place to brush up on useful phrases for travelling or perfecting intricate gramma.
 You’ll be spoilt for choice with private one-on-one lessons, group classes and home-stays.

 Finding a school that provide just 1-2 hour classes, as opposed to minimum 10-20 hour weekly classes, proved to be difficult.
 But I came across, Modern World Language School, who provided 2 hour lessons.
 I went twice and they were fantastic!
-I met many people who based themselves in Antigua for several weeks/months at a time, just to focus on their Spanish.
+I met many people who based themselves in Antigua for several weeks, to months at a time, just to focus on their Spanish.
 Many language schools are dotted around the city for you to choose from.

 Typically, you have 4 hour classes in the morning (private or group), before spending the afternoon working on any homework or enjoying Antigua.
 You can also join Spanish school with a homestay included.
 These are more expensive, as meals are often included too, but it means you’ll likely improve on your Spanish even quicker.

-5. Free Walking Tours of Antigua
+5. Antigua Free Walking Tours

 My sister and I found numerous tours on TripAdvisor and through our hostel, all ranging from £15-75 and lasting between 3-8 hours.
 These included tours of Antigua, food tours and excursions to nearby ranches and the infamous volcanoes nearby (Pacaya and Acatenango).